rrigato/architecture/aws_news/services/emr.md

 - managed apache hadoop/apache spark for distributed storage/ETL
-- Single AZ, where you get root access to cluster
+- Single AZ, where you get root access to cluster, default user is hadoop
 - Writes to/from S3/Redshift after performing ETL
+- supports emr notebooks and apache zepplin (jupyter notebooks for spark)